skeets23/Text-Obfuscation-Patterns/README.md

 # Text-Obfuscation-Table
-A table of letters and symbols commonly used to obfuscate them
+A table of letters and the symbols commonly used to obfuscate them

 |Letter|Replacements|